 - At Elk Island National Park, dawn and dusk are said to be the best time for viewing.
 Spring is calving time and summer is the breeding season where the call of the bison can be heard day and night.
 Autumn is the breeding season for deer, elk and moose.
 In the winter, you can spot more moose and elk, as this is when they are out foraging for food.

-- Admission costs and opening times for the Ukrainian Cultural Village varying throughout the year and in accordance with events and festivals.
+- Admission costs and opening times for the Ukrainian Cultural Village vary throughout the year and in accordance with events and festivals.
 See the website for further information.

 - Admission costs and opening times for Fort Edmonton Park vary throughout the year.
 See website link for further information.